Dance in China: Contemporary dance

+Chinese classical dance

+Chinese classical dance, despite its name, is a relatively new art form that originated in the early 1950s.
+According to Emily Wilcox, a professor of Chinese studies at the University of Michigan, it is a "predominant" dance within modern Chinese art that emerged from a nationalistic drive to create a dance form that could authentically represent China.
+Drawing inspiration from 1920s Chinese opera scenes, historical art objects and numerous regional folk performances, dancers developed a new tradition.
+Wilcox stated that Chinese dancers emphasize that Chinese classical dance is an "artistic innovation" and that they remain interested in developing new themes from Chinese history and cultural diversity, as well as exploring the "possibility of newness", rather than simply preserving and recreating the same traditions.

+Social dances

 Western ballroom dancing (交谊舞) became popular in the 20th century.
 Previously, it would not have been permissible for men and women from respectable families to dance together.
 It was popular in the 1940s Shanghai nightclubs, and early Communists leaders such as Mao Zedong and Zhou Enlai were also avid Soviet-style ballroom dancers.
 Ballroom dancing, however, later disappeared after the Cultural Revolution, to be replaced by massive group dances such as the yangge dance.
 Ballroom dances, however, reappeared after the liberalization of China later in the century, and it is now commonly found performed by many people in public parks in the morning as exercise.